Love-Pengy/Toy-C-Compiler/doc/lexer.md

 + Idea 3 make the getLexeme function manage everything on its own
     + if currentLine is empty get line
     + check each line with the DFAs I Was using before
++ Idea 3
+    + to finish and get it working I must go one by one but can keep the same DFA's I had I Just cant cheat it and go word by word